Project Partner Application

 Make sure you understand Transformative Action.
 We have a specific definition of Transformative Action.
 Read What is Transformative Action? carefully, and provide specific examples in which your project reflects these principles.

 Provide realistic first and second-year budgets.
 As part of our assessment process, we look for a good organizational model, which includes demonstration of financial viability as well as a compelling mission, program delivery, and measures of effectiveness.
 While it is likely that you haven’t yet raised funds without the tax-exempt status, we do expect that you have a funding strategy and have demonstrated potential for strong financial support.
 To help you communicate this potential, we ask that you submit first and second -year budgets.
 These budgets should be realistic, show detail regarding expense and revenue streams, and indicate how you will grow or sustain your project after the start-up phase.
 We encourage you to establish funding and organizational capacity (i.e., advisory board members, partnerships, volunteers) before your project embarks on any significant programmatic activity.
-Please use our budget template* (downloaded at right) to provide the information. *If you can't download the budget template, let us know and we will email a copy to you.
+Please use our budget template (downloaded at right) to provide the information.
+When downloading the template, be sure to use Microsoft Excel and to "enable macros."
+If you can't download the budget template, let us know and we will email a copy to you.